-In this case ABC received their dividends in the form of cash, which they picked up through their bank statements.
+In this case, ABC received their dividends in cash, which they picked up through their bank statements.
 So a debit of $1,500 is recorded in their accounts.
-The credit entry, to keep the accounting equation in balance, in this case is to the revenue account dividends received.
+To keep the accounting equation in balance, the credit entry is to the revenue account dividends received.

-If in the example ABC was to receive their dividends in the form of shares, we would make the following journal entry instead.
+If ABC were to receive their dividends in the form of shares in the example, we would make the following journal entry instead.
 Let’s say ABC received 150 shares, which are valued at $10 each:

 |April 20||Shares in XYZ Ltd||1,500|||

 This time the debit is to ABC’s investment asset account, which records its holdings in XYZ Ltd. This account would most likely be held as a non-current asset in their balance sheet.
-Although if they had decided to sell these shares within the next financial year, then it would be disclosed as a current asset.
+Although had ABC Ltd decided to sell these shares within the next financial year; they would be classified as a current asset.

-So just a short article today looking at how a dividend collected through bank receipt should be recorded through a journal entry.
-Remember the credit entry to revenue is the same no matter if cash or shares are received as the dividend.
+So just a short article looking at how a dividend collected through bank receipt should be recorded in a journal entry.
+Remember, the credit entry to revenue is the same whether cash or shares are received as the dividend.